webbjj/clustertools/docs/source/analysis.rst

 Since ``plot=True``, a figure showing ``dpath`` vs ``dprog`` is returned.

-Finally,cClusters can be interpolated to past or future points in time.
+Finally,Clusters can be interpolated to past or future points in time.
 To interpolate a cluster 1 Gyr forward in time use:

 >> cluster.orbit_interpolate(1.0,do_tails=True,rmax=0.1)

 By default, all stars are simply shifted so the cluster is centred on its new galactocentric position.
 If one wishes to identify tail stars that have their own orbits interpolated, set ``do_tails=True`` as above and provide a criteria for what defines a tail star.
 In the above example, any star beyond 0.1 ``cluster.units`` is a tail star.
 Other criteria include velocity, energy, kwtype, or a custom boolean array (similar to defining subsets for profiles as disussed above).

+If one wishes to interpolate the orbits of stars within the cluster, then use ``orbits_interpolate`` with ``cluster.origin`` equal to centre or cluster.
+In this case the ``galpy`` potential of the cluster should be provided.
+If its not provided, the cluster is assumed to be a Plummer Sphere with the scale radius calculated from the cluster's half-mass radius.

 A complete list of all functions related to a cluster's orbit can be found below.